SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 Notes:

+  1. If you choose a specific driver in the "Driver" menu, only the tyre pressures of this driver are shown, if available.

-  1. If the "Session Database" tool has been [started by the "Race Settings" tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#tab-race), you can transfer the current tyre pressure and compound information to the *Race Settings* by pressing the "Load" button.
+  2. If the "Session Database" tool has been [started by the "Race Settings" tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#tab-race), you can transfer the current tyre pressure and compound information to the *Race Settings* by pressing the "Load" button.

-  2. You can configure using the [settings in the "Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race-settings-1) the session types, from which tyre pressure data will be collected and stored into the database by Jona.
+  3. You can configure using the [settings in the "Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race-settings-1) the session types, from which tyre pressure data will be collected and stored into the database by Jona.
 Default is to collect tyre pressure data during practice and race sessions.

 #### Automation